Nynas: Business activities

 Nynas conducts extensive work on product development.
 This involves not least of all catalyst and hydrotreatment technology, which has resulted in, among other things, the launch of a new kind of transformer oil.
 Nynas also manufactures oils that comply with the new environmental requirements that come into force in 2010, when the European Union bans aromatic oils in car tyres.
 In 2019, Nynas launched transformer and tyre oils that are partly manufactured from bio-based feedstock and are thus renewable.
 This is an important stage in reducing dependence on fossil feedstock, thereby contributing towards sustainable development.

 Efforts on the bitumen side have focused on products suitable for various conditions with regard to temperature, stone material and traffic loads.
 One example is the special bitumen found in noise-dampening asphalt, which results in the noise from traffic being almost halved.
 Nynas is also the leader in the field of water-based emulsions.
 These can be used in cold and semi-hot asphalt masses, which means both reduced energy consumption and lower hydrocarbon emissions.
 In 2022, Nynas launched a polymer-modified bitumen (PMB) that contains biogenic material, resulting in a significantly reduced climate impact.

-Manufacturing takes place at a number of refineries around the world.
-Three of these, at Harburg, Gothenburg and Nynäshamn, are wholly owned by Nynas, while the refinery at Eastham is co-owned with Shell.
+Manufacturing takes place at a number of refineries in Europe.
+Two of these, at Gothenburg and Nynäshamn, are wholly owned by Nynas, while the refinery at Eastham is co-owned with Shell.
 But there are also a number of external production facilities that are linked to the company through partnership agreements.
 Nynas has its own laboratories for quality control and product development, including those in Belgium, the UK and Sweden.
 Nynas is investing heavily in expanded manufacturing capacity.
 Work at the Nynäshamn refinery have boosted output, but the most significant recent investment is the purchase of the Harburg refinery in 2013, which represents a forty percent increase in the company's supply capability of naphthenic specialty oils.

 Traditionally, Nynas primarily uses heavy crude oil from Venezuela as feedstock, as it has properties that are ideal for both bitumen and naphthenic specialty oils.
 There have been major efforts in recent years to increase feedstock flexibility and totally replace Venezuelan crude oil.
-These involve crude oil not only from the North Sea, but also from countries including Brazil, Colombia, Russia and Italy.
+The conversion of the feedstock base has now been completed in full, which means that Nynas uses several alternative feedstocks, some from the North Sea, but also from countries including Brazil, Colombia and Italy.